kevinchappell/formBuilder/docs/formRender/options/userData.md

 The UserData option aims to enable formRender to both capture the form data before posting to the server and as well as inject the data into the controls.

-1. Setup formRender with definition
+1. Setup formRender with base definition
 <pre>
 <code>
 var setFormData = '[{"type":"text","label":"Text Field","name":"text-1526099104236","subtype":"text"}]';